brtrdkeller/Assistance-UNSSC-courses/recommendations-report.md

 ### Lesson block

-NVDA (Windows/Firefox) don't read the text of the button for expanding the lesson content. `aria-label` is not read.
+NVDA (Windows/Firefox) doesn't read the text of the button for expanding the lesson content. `aria-label` is not read.
 "Narrator" reads text but don't inform anything about the state of the expandable zone.

 The navigation in the index area can be improved.
-When one of the Index item is moved to using Screen Reader, the focus jumps to it main content whereas the user should be able to navigate to other Index items with Tab key and press Enter to activate it.
+When one of the Index item is moved to using Screen Reader, the focus jumps to main content whereas the user should be able to navigate to other Index items with Tab key and press Enter to activate it.
 The expand/collapse can not be done currently because of this focus jumping issue.

 ### "Mark as done" button and Bookmark button

-Any action button indicate a feedback after being triggered.
+Any action button indicates a feedback after being triggered.

-The status of the buttons changes but because the screen reader focus moves to top of page on pressing Spacebar or Enter key, the user is not getting confirmation of the action.
+The status of the buttons changes, but because the screen reader focus moves to the top of the page on pressing Spacebar or Enter key, the user is not getting confirmation of the action.
 The improvement required is that the screen reader focus should remain on the bookmark or done button when it is activated.

 {: .recommendation }
 Creating an `alert` zone when a button is triggered.
 The action should be validated (in a dialog box) in the best case.